prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 </html>
 ````

+Nice job.
+By abstracting and combining disparate combinations of style declarations in this way, you are reducing code duplication, which in turn reduces the effort associated with making future edits as well as the likelihood of manual error.

+> NOTE: The practice of abstracting, simplifying, and sharing code declarations to avoid repetition is commonly referred to as **DRY**, or "Don't Repeat Yourself".

 Notice, there's still a lot going on in this simple `index.html` file.
 We open the file to see multiple lines of style declarations at the top, and not until we scroll down do we start to understand the structure of this HTML file.

-We can simplify our view by even further separating the style declarations.
+We can simplify our view even further by separating the style declarations into a different file.

 ### External Local Stylesheet